AkiKono/RND-Kinematics-Project/writeup.md

 6 | -pi/2 | 0     | 0    |
 7 | 0     | 0     | .303 | 0

+![alt text][image23]

+![alt text][image24]

+![alt text][image25]

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 Homogeneous transformation matrix for John J Craig's convention DH parameters is given as:

 ![alt text][image19]

-The above generalized homogeneous trnasformation matrix is defined as a function "homogeneous_transform" in the code, and individual transformation matrix at all joints 1, 2, 3, 4, 5, 6, and 7 (= gripper joint) were calculated.
+The above generalized homogeneous transformation matrix is defined as a function "homogeneous_transform" in the code, and individual transformation matrix at all joints 1, 2, 3, 4, 5, 6, and 7 (= gripper joint) were calculated.

 ![alt text][image6]